 No, you don’t NEED a graphics card for video editing.
-If you are a beginner or even an intermediate level video editor, then you can do just fine without a dedicated graphics card.
+You can do fine without a dedicated graphics card if you are a beginner or even an intermediate-level video editor.

 However, you cannot deny the performance gains a good graphics card can give you for video editing.
-A good graphics card can not only help with seamless playback of your footage within the editor and realtime rendering of effects, but can also shorten the final render times drastically.
+A good graphics card can help with seamless playback of your footage within the editor and real-time rendering of effects and shorten the final render times drastically.

 TABLE OF CONTENTS

-It should be noted that ALL computers have a graphics card as without one you would not have a display at all.
+It should be noted that ALL computers have a graphics card, as you would not have a display without one.

-There are two types of graphics card: integrated and dedicated.
-Integrated graphics card or iGPUs are built into the CPU.
+There are two types of graphics cards: integrated and dedicated.
+Integrated graphics cards, or iGPUs, are built into the CPU.
 Dedicated graphics cards, however, are standalone devices that plug into the PCIe slot of your motherboard.

-In terms of performance, dedicated GPUs are far more powerful as compared to integrated graphics cards.
+In terms of performance, dedicated GPUs are far more potent than integrated graphics cards.

-Hence, when we ask, “do you need a graphics card for video editing?”, we are actually referring to the dedicated graphics cards.
+Hence, when we ask, “do you need a graphics card for video editing?” we refer to the dedicated graphics cards.

-The following chart shows how the iGPUs compare with dedicated graphics cards in terms of performance.
+The following chart shows how the iGPUs compare with dedicated graphics cards regarding performance.

 The scores are taken from the G3DMark benchmark.